LiorKogan/V1/README.md

 ![V1](Pictures/Q121-1.png)

-('→' is the entity directly right of the combiner (in this example - B))
+'→' is the entity directly right of the combiner.

 ![V1](Pictures/Q121-2.png)